lukebrit27/interview-app/README.md

 The Interview App is a command-line application that conducts interviews by asking a series of questions from a Markdown file.
 It provides flexibility in specifying the number of questions per category and allows customization of the Markdown file to suit your interview needs.

+## Background
+I created this app as a fun way to learn C++ while also creating a pratical a tool I could use to pratice for interviews.
+Hope you find it interesting!

 ## Features

 - Loads interview questions from a Markdown file.